Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8B

 Memory Aid

-Real-World Application
+Real-World Example

 You're using a repeater system with multiple talkgroups.
 Each talkgroup is assigned a different frequency band.
 This is FDM - the different data streams (talkgroups) are separated by frequency.
 At the receiver, filters separate the different frequency bands to recover each data stream.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Frequency division multiplexing, FDM, Frequency bands, Multiplexing
+Frequency division multiplexing FDM Frequency bands Multiplexing

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8B topic.